Function List

 cmd(code)

-- "exit": the command terminated normally; the following number is the exit status of the command.
+- "exit": The command ended normally; the following number is the command’s exit status code.

-- "signal": the command was terminated by a signal; the following number is the signal that terminated the command.
+- "signal": The command was interrupted by a signal; the next number is the signal that interrupted the command.

 lua